 First, a quick recap of how we look at the consumer journey along the See-Think-Do-Care framework:

-The objective of stages See, Think and Care is to drive ‘mental availability’, something that goes under many names such as ’share of mind’, ‘awareness’, ‘attention’ etc. The principle is that the more people that think about you in relation to competition, the higher the likelihood they buy you when they are ready to buy.
+The objective of stages See, Think and Care is to drive “mental availability”, something that goes under many names such as “share of mind”, “awareness”, “attention” etc. The principle is that the more people that think about you in relation to competition, the higher the likelihood they buy you when they are ready to buy.
 The objective of the Do stage is to make it ridiculously easy to buy.
-So you need to maximize mental availability at stages See, Think and Care, and maximize ease-of-purchase at the Do stage.
+So you need to maximise your mental availability at stages See, Think and Care, and maximise ease-of-purchase at Do stage.

-Output KPIs - These are the most important KPIs; they are the end result we are looking for.
-For example, ‘absolute profit’.
+KPIs measure the end result we are looking for, for example ‘absolute profit’.

-In-process KPIs - This is what we put into the plan but not really what we are looking for.
-Essentially, it’s the means to an end.
-For example, we can say that we want to reach X number of people, but that’s not really the impact we are looking for.
-We are probably looking to create ‘awareness’ from reaching these people, but it’s still a relevant KPI because if we don’t get the awareness we want, then we can still look at the input and root-cause of what went wrong.
-If we do reach enough people but don’t get the awareness, then the reach didn’t have any impact and we can look into why that was the case.
+Metric is what we put into the plan but not really what we are looking for.
+The means to an end.
+For example, we can say that we want to reach X people, but that’s not really the impact we are looking for.
+We are probably looking to create awareness from reaching these people, but it’s still a relevant KPI because if we don’t get the awareness we can look at the input and root-cause what went wrong.
+If we reached enough people but didn’t get the awareness, the reach didn’t have any impact and then we need to look into why that was the case.

-So, with this in mind, what are relevant in-process and output KPIs throughout the consumer journey?
+So, with this, what are relevant metrics and KPIs throughout the consumer journey?

 SoV: 50% reach is great if competition reaches 20%, but if competition reaches 70% you will on average have fewer people thinking about you, meaning a competitive disadvantage.

-Reach of people with some commercial intent: You need to decide which signals you deem as qualifying for commercial intent, and gather all of that in a remarketing list.
-It can be anything from people visiting your site, choosing to see a video, downloading an App etc.
+Reach of people with some commercial intent: You need to decide which signals you deem as qualifying for commercial intent and gather all of that in a remarketing list.
+It can be people visiting your site, choosing to see a video, downloading an App etc.